Uber Exec Charged With Covering Up Hack

 The criminal complaint filed this week in the Northern California’s District Court.

-Sullivan told his security staff to keep details about the hack “tightly controlled.”
-That included lying about the scope of the breach to Uber’s incoming CEO Dara Khosrowshahi, who joined the company in 2017.
+Sullivan told his security staff to keep details about the hack “tightly controlled.